jdibenes/hl2ss/README.md

 ## Permissions

 The first time the server runs it will ask for the necessary permissions to access sensor data.
-If there are any issues, please verify that the server application (hl2ss.exe) has access to:
+If there are any issues please verify that the server application (hl2ss.exe) has access to:

 - Camera (Settings -> Privacy -> Camera).
 - Eye tracker (Settings -> Privacy -> Eye tracker).